 The landlord must pay interest to the tenant at the end of each tenancy year unless both parties agree otherwise.
-If the landlord and the tenant agree in writing, interest may be compounded annually and paid to the tenant at the end of the tenancy.
-See page 20 for Interest Payable on Security Deposits chart.
+If the landlord and tenant agree in writing, interest may be compounded annually and paid to the tenant at the end of the tenancy.
+To access the Security Deposit Interest Calculator, go to the Service Alberta website at www.servicealberta.ca> Landlords/Tenants>Security Deposits.

-The minimum annual interest rate that landlords must

-pay on security deposits is determined by a formula set out in the Security Deposit Interest Rate Regulation.
+The minimum annual interest rate that landlords must pay on security deposits is determined by a formula set out in the Security Deposit Interest Rate Regulation.
+(See chart below.)